-Note - The $-y$ and $-n$ options can be used (with or without the $-q$ option) when running setdscp in interactive mode.
-Privileges You must have You must have platadm or fieldeng privileges to run this command.
-Refer to setpr ivileges(8) for more information.
-OPTIONS The following o options are supported: -d domain_id Domain identifier.
+Note - The -y and -n options can be used (with or without the -q option) when running setdscp in interactive mode.

+Refer to setprivileges (8) for more information.

+-d domain_id Domain identifier.
 Must be used with $-i$ address option. domain_id can be 0-23 depending on the system configuration. -f Forces setdscp to ignore out of range and address conflict errors and commits the new settings. -h Displays usage statement.
 When used with other options or operands, an error occurs. -i address Specifies an IP address in the IPv4 dotted decimal format.
 When used with $-m$ netmask it specifies a network address for all DSCP links in the system.
 When used with -d domain_id it specifies an individual, domain-specific IP address for use by DSCP.
-When used with $-s$, it specifies the IP address used for the Service Processor end of all DSCP links in the system. -m netmask Specifies a netmask address for all DSCP links in the system.
-Must be used with $-i$ address. -n Automatically answers n (no) to all prompts. -d Suppresses all messages to stdout, including prompts. -S Must be used with the $-i$ address option.
-Specifies the Service Processor end of all DSCP links in the system. -V Displays a detailed message.
-If this option is specified with the $-{\tt q}$ option, the $-{\tt v}$ option is ignored. -У Automatically answers ${\rm Y}$ (yes) to all prompts.
-EXAMPLES Refer to the site addresses for y e IP addresses shown in the following examples are examples only. e planning guide for your server for information about valid IP our network.
-Using invalid network IP addresses could, under tances, make your system unbootable!
+When used with -s, it specifies the IP address used for the Service Processor end of all DSCP links in the system. -m netmask Specifies a netmask address for all DSCP links in the system.
+Must be used with $-i$ address. -n Automatically answers n (no) to all prompts. -q Suppresses all messages to stdout, including prompts. -s Must be used with the -i address option.
+Specifies the Service Processor end of all DSCP links in the system. -v Displays a detailed message.
+If this option is specified with the $\neg \texttt{q}$ option, the $\neg \texttt{v}$ option is ignored. -у Automatically answers y (yes) to all prompts.

-'''
+Caution - The IP addresses shown in the following examples are examples only.
+Refer to the site planning guide for your server for information about valid IP addresses for your network.
+Using invalid network IP addresses could, under certain circumstances, make your system unbootable!

 EXAMPLE 1 Assigning All DSCP Addresses

 '''

-XSCF> setdscp -y -i 10.1.1.0 -m 255.255.255.0 Commit these changes to the database? [y|n] : y
+XSCF> setdscp -y -i 10.1.1.0 -m 255.255.255.0 Commit these changes to the database? [y|n]: y

+'''